PerfLab-EXaCT/BigFlowSim/README.md

 -*-Mode: markdown;-*-

-TAZeR Workflow Generator
+TAZeR's BigFlowSim
 ============================================================

+BigFlowSim is a workflow I/O simulator that simulates several parameters that affect local and remote I/O, including I/O intensity, data reuse, data locality, data access pattern, and data movement.
+BigFlowSim can be used to generate a synthetic I/O traces and benchmarks.
+It can also be used to study the effects or trade-offs of different parameters

-The workflow generator consists of two main components:
+BigFlowSim consists of two main components:

 1. Workflow Generation (File_access_pattern_gen.py)
 2. Workflow Playback (WorkloadSim.cpp)